-Here are the top causes of problems with engine combustion efficiency:
+Here are some of the causes of engine knocking in more detail.

-Arguably, the most common cause of engine knocking is faulty spark plugs.
+One of the most common causes of engine knocking is faulty spark plugs.

-Spark plugs are disposable by design, so it shouldn’t be a surprise that they can cause a significative drop in combustion efficiency when they are worn out.
+Spark plugs are disposable by design, so it shouldn’t be a surprise that they can cause a significant drop in combustion efficiency when they are worn out.

-The same applies to spark plug type.
+The same applies to the spark plug type.
 There are many spark plug designs and materials ranging from Iridium, Platinum, Copper, double Platinum, and Silver.
 You can improve engine performance by using a “better” spark plug.
-Check out my article on the best spark plugs for more information.

 However, if you do the opposite, and install a low-grade spark plug, this will certainly hinder the combustion process.

 Finally, there is another factor, the spark plug gap.
 Most spark plugs come pre-calibrated from the factory yet it’s always a good idea to check that calibration prior to installation.
-An inadequate spark plug gap will destroy the combustion process efficiency, producing a huge engine knocking problem.
+An inadequate spark plug gap will destroy the combustion process efficiency, producing an engine-knocking problem.

 Another common cause of engine knocking is poor fuel quality.
-By “poor quality” I mean any factor that affects the combustion efficiency.
-This could be water in the fuel or low-octane fuel.
+Poor quality fuel refers to any factor that affects the combustion efficiency of the fuel.
+This could be a contaminant such as water in the fuel or a low-octane fuel.

 If you notice excessive or continuous engine knocking the first thing you may try is filling the tank using a higher octane fuel.
 You can also try using an octane booster for a while and see if it has any positive affects